 Overview

-The residency is devoted to training physicians to become outstanding anesthesiologists.
-In the first clinical anesthesia year, residents learn basic anesthesia skills on routine cases under close faculty supervision in the general operating room.
-Residents spend about half the year at the Stanford University-Packard Children's Hospital complex and the remainder divided between the Veterans Administration (VA) Palo Alto Health Care System and the Santa Clara Valley Medical Center (SCVMC).
+The Stanford Anesthesiology residency is devoted to training physicians to become outstanding clinical anesthesiologists, able to provide expert anesthesia care to all patients by the end of their training.
+In the first clinical anesthesiology year, residents learn basic anesthesia skills under close faculty supervision in the general operating rooms.
+Residents rotate in the general ORs at Stanford Healthcare, Veterans Administration (VA) Palo Alto Health Care System, and the Santa Clara Valley Medical Center (SCVMC), taking care of a diverse patient population undergoing both elective and emergent cases.
 Residents take night and weekend calls with in-house faculty supervision as soon as their level of training permits.

-The Lucile Packard Children's Hospital Department of Anesthesia is the primary pediatric teaching program for the residents of the Stanford University Department of Anesthesia.
-The Packard Children's Hospital’s Department of Anesthesia provides care for over 12,000 infants, children, teens and young adults a year.
+The Lucile Packard Children's Hospital (LPCH) Department of Anesthesiology is the primary pediatric teaching site for the residents of the Stanford University Department of Anesthesiology.
+The Packard Children's Hospital’s Department of Anesthesiology provides care for over 12,000 infants, children, teens, and young adults a year.
 These young patients need anesthesia for a wide variety of surgical and medical procedures, including solid organ transplantation, complex cardiac surgery, radiation therapy, and diagnostic and invasive radiological procedures.

 The Pediatric Pain Management Service treats infants, children, and teens with acute surgical pain, pain from trauma, and acute and chronic pain complicating medical diseases, and manages drug withdrawal or side effects from drug therapies in children.

-You can find more information on the Pediatric Anesthesia web site.
+You can find more information on the Pediatric Anesthesiology website.

 Cardiovascular Anesthesia